 The Five-Man Band has just found the Sword of Plot Advancement, a mythical blade said to bestow great power for justice on one who is deemed worthy.
 So who will claim it?
 The Leader, of course!
 New story arc, the team is in search of five ancient crystals that can give them magical powers.
 Who do you think will find one first?

 In works of media where the focus otherwise is on some sort of team, of any number of people, there will inevitably still be a tighter focus on The Hero.
-Thus the Hero will be the first to receive a special power or new weapon, and will usually end up having more powers or weapons than the rest of the group including a few they don't have equivalent versions of.
+Thus the Hero will usually be the first to receive a special power or new weapon, and will usually end up having more powers or weapons than the rest of the group including a few they don't have equivalent versions of.
 In cases where the other members of the group do have powers of a similar nature, the Hero's will still be superior in some way.

 The Rival (sometimes overlapping either The Lancer or the Sixth Ranger) may get to share an otherwise exclusive power with the Hero that the other members of the group won't get.
-Expect this especially if the Lancer is also a Foil
+This way the two can stay on an relative equal level of power.

 - Ryo was the only one who got a powered up armor in Ronin Warriors, doing so by taking the powers of four of the eight remaining armors, usually meaning his friends.

-- In Zoids: Chaotic Century, Van was the only heroic character to ever fuse with an organoid, giving him unfair stat boosts from day 1.
+- In Zoids: Chaotic Century, Van is the only heroic character to ever fuse with an organoid, giving him unfair stat boosts from day 1.
 He could only be matched by Raven who also had an organoid.
 By time of season 2 he had mad a point of training without the organoid so he could be legitimately powerful, but still fused to face other organoid owners.

-- G Gundam: Domon's Shining Gundam is the only one to have a hypermode for the first half of the series.
+- Mobile Fighter G Gundam: Domon's Shining Gundam is the only one to have a hypermode for the first half of the series.
 When the other Shuffle Alliance members unlock theirs Domon gets the entirely new God (Burning) Gundam, and then proceeds to eliminate his teammates one by one during the Tournament Arc with relative ease.

 - Naruto: Naruto and Sasuke always unlock new levels of power around the same time.
 This was intentional on the creators part so neither would outdo the other.
 After the first arc in Shippudden however the rest of the cast got mostly shafted.
 Except for the Jonins who are still relevant by showing off more of their true powers even though they are consistently outdone by Naruto.

 - Final Fantasy VIII, Squall has more weapons than any other party member, and his Infinity +1 Sword can be acquired earliest.

 - Final Fantasy XII, Ashe is the one to receive the two Swords of Plot Advancement, and in the manga Belias, the first Esper, chooses her as its master.
 Vaan, usually considered a Decoy Protagonist, has since been associated with one of the mentioned Swords of Plot Advancement while Ashe uses the other, the two wielding them such a way in an end-game cutscene.